Hummingbirds make wonderful additions to the garden. Hummingbird flowers and hummingbird feeders will help attract them

 Bee Balm works well in medium to wet soil and thrives better in a wildlife garden.

 Maltese cross plant, a relative of the rose campion (Lychnis coronaria) flowers in the early summer when it achieves a stem of 2 to 4 feet.
 Plant them in moist, well-drained soil where there is significant sunlight.

 Cut back the plant after the flowering period is over to encourage re-bloom.
 Maltese cross flowers attract hummingbirds as well.

-This plant achieves a height of 8 feet and its blossoms comes in singles and doubles in colors of red, lavender, pink, purple, salmon, white, yellow, and apricot.
+The hollyhock plant achieves a height of 6′ feet and its blossoms comes in singles and doubles in colors of red, lavender, pink, purple, salmon, white, yellow, and apricot.

 The first growing hollyhock blooms over longer periods in the summer.
 It’s a short-lived perennial and biennial but reseeds itself in the garden on a regular basis.
 Either way, it falls under the sought after perennials that attract hummingbirds.